MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/teams-conversation-ai-overview.md

             * **Retrieval Augmented Generation (RAG)**: Automatically incorporate real-time, dynamic, and specified external data sources into your model’s responses to enable up-to-date and contextually accurate results without fine-tuning or re-training your model.
             * **Monologue**: Create AutoGPT-style agents capable of performing multi-step actions independently and reliability with full schema validation and automatic repair included.
             * **Sequence**: Enable your AI assistant to return a sequence of actions for execution with schema validation increasing reliability.
-            * **Functions**: Produce structured responses from your model by employing user-defined Functions.
-These functions are customizable using JSON schemas to define the parameters and their format.
-The ActionPlanner assesses model responses against the schema, making repairs as needed, increasing response reliability and consistency.
+            * **Functions**: Produce structured responses from your model by employing customizable user-defined functions.
+Use JSON schemas to define the parameters and their format.
+The ActionPlanner assesses model responses against the schema and makes repairs to increase response reliability and consistency.

     :::column-end:::
 :::row-end:::
 :::row:::